1990–91 Philadelphia 76ers season: NBA playoffs

-In the 1991 NBA playoffs, the 76ers swept the 4th-seeded Milwaukee Bucks, 3–0 in the Eastern Conference First Round, but for the second consecutive year, they would be eliminated by Michael Jordan and the Chicago Bulls, 4–1 in the Eastern Conference Semi-finals.
-The Bulls would reach the NBA Finals for the first time, and defeat the Los Angeles Lakers in five games, winning their first ever NBA championship.

-This season would be the last playoff appearance for the 76ers until 1999; the seven consecutive seasons in which they did not make the playoffs during this span were more than the franchise had missed in total since their inaugural season of 1950, five (missed playoffs in 1972–1975, and in 1988).
-Following the season, Mahorn left to play overseas in Italy, and Green signed as a free agent with the Boston Celtics.
+The Bulls would advance to the NBA Finals for the first time in franchise history, and defeat the Los Angeles Lakers in five games in the 1991 NBA Finals, winning their first ever NBA championship.
+This season would also be the final NBA playoff appearance for the 76ers until the 1998–99 season; the seven consecutive seasons that followed, in which they would not make the playoffs, were more than the franchise had missed in total since their inaugural season of 1950, five (missed playoffs in 1972–1975, and in 1988).